Planet

 BioPak Packaging

-Food delivery is an increasingly important part of our business and by choosing BioPak packaging we have contributed to positive change.
+Food delivery is an increasingly important part of our business and by choosing BioPak we have contributed to positive change.

-*As of May 2022
+*As of July 24

 Our three pillars: